KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 {{< /alert >}}

-Let's update the QML code so that we can open up a prompt that allows us editing the model using a button attached to the cards.
+Let's update the QML code so that we can open up a prompt that allows us to edit the model using a Controls.Button attached to the cards.

 ```qml
 Kirigami.ApplicationWindow {